edhzsz/AIND-Planning/heuristic_analysis.md

 # Heuristic Analysis

 All problems are in the Air Cargo domain.
 They have the same action schema defined, but different initial states and goals.
+All three problems were solved using three different non-heuristic search algorithms and two executions of the A* algorithm with two heuristics: _ignore preconditions_ and _planning graph level sum_.

 ## Air Cargo Action Schema:
 ```